lexman/tuttle/doc/tutorial_errors.md

         unzip Les_trois_mousquetaires.zip Les_trois_mousquetaires.txt

 On line 1, we tell tuttle that we intend to produce Les_trois_mousquetaires.txt from the file Les_trois_mousquetaires.zip.
-How do we acheive that ?
+How do we achieve that ?
 With the shell code provided on line 2 : by calling online zip utility.
 Notice the indentation that delimits the code.

 Let's run this workflow :